Polkadot-Blockchain-Academy/pba-content/syllabus/7-XCM/1-Core_Concepts_of_XCM/Core_Concepts_of_XCM_slides.md

 Notes:

+The 4 'A's are assumptions XCM makes over the transport protocol.
+These are things it assumes.
+Context: consensus systems are deterministic.

+TODO: "Relies on" is better to use.

+TODO: If you compare it with IBC, they don't make these assumptions.
+You factor in fallibility of the transport protocol.

+TODO: Further down the line, reference XCMP.

+TODO: Break into 4 slides to explain all of them .

 - **Agnostic**: XCM makes no assumptions about the nature of the Consensus System between which messages are being passed.
 - **Absolute**: XCM messages are guaranteed to be delivered and interpreted accurately, in order and in a timely fashion.
+The message format does not do much about the message possibly not being delivered.
 - **Asynchronous**: XCM messages in no way assume that the sender will be blocking on its completion.
+You can't just block execution in the middle of a block, it has to be asynchronous.
+Different systems have different ways of tracking time.
 - **Asymmetric**: XCM messages do not have results.
   Any results must be separately communicated to the sender with an additional message.

----
+---v

 ## Async vs Sync